akirasoft1/perform-2024-hot-days/extending-the-dynatrace-platform/lab-guide/content/04_python_conversion/01_datasource_and_introduction/index.md

 ## Data source and scope

-In this example we are converting a 1.0 Python extension to the 2.0 framework.
+Python Extensions in Dynatrace allow developers to create flexible and powerful extensions that cover use cases that other data sources (WMI, SNMP, JM, etc.) cannot.
+In this lab, we will convert an extension from the Python EF1 to the new EF2 framework.

 ### Conversion Overview